Skip to content

 end

-For automatic scoping to work, Plutonium needs to find a path from the resource to the scoping entity (Organization in this case).
+For automatic scoping to work, Plutonium needs to find a path from your resources to the scoping entity:

 ruby